min2ha/ukwa-site/content/target/13525/index.en.md

   "subject": null
 }

-# Conversation, The: The Glasgow games are over but the legacy debate continues

 <p>Article by Kenneth Gibb about the Legacy of the XX Commonwealth Games.
 From “The Conversation”  an independent source of news and views, sourced from the academic and research community.</p>